vick-ram/nexios/docs/v2/guide/routing.md

 ---
 # Routing

-Nexios provides a powerful and flexible routing system that supports using decorators to define routes or using the `Routes` class.
+Nexios provides a powerful and flexible routing system that supports using decorators to define routes or using the `Route` class.
 The routing system is designed to be intuitive, performant, and extensible, making it easy to define routes and handle requests.